EricSevillanoCastellano/Web_Scraping_and_Sentiment_Analysis_Twitter/README.md

 Then, we will select the *Lastest* tab and we will obtain all the information for each tweet, sorted from newest to oldest and scrolling the screen periodically in order to refresh the loaded tweets and get to the bottom.

-Finally, we will save all the data in a *csv* file.
+Finally, we will collect all the data in `pandas` dataframe and then save in a *csv* file.

 <div id="stage-II"></div>